 As you can see, a visit to Ostia is a fun day trip from Rome which is really easy to do independently.
 If you do wish to get a tour with transport from Rome and a guide to Ostia, feel free to search the options of these (half) day tours to Ostia from Rome.

-Have you ever been to Ostia Antica from Rome?
+Have you ever been to ancient Ostia from Rome?
 Do you like Roman ruins just as much as I do?
 Feel free to drop me a comment in the comment section below.